marcos-quezada/trust-info/README.md

 # <p align="center">Introduction</p>

 <p align="center">Exposé on how to create an information network based on reliable sources. </p>
 Peer-to-peer communication is the essence and the beauty in nowadays’s information distribution.
 User generated content is the new journalism.
-As it is noticeable, misinformation in Social Mediais a problem that deserves tackling.
+As it is noticeable, misinformation in Social Media is a problem that deserves tackling.
 Who should be the instance of such a responsibility influence able  by biased opinions, preferences, interests, hidden agendas, etc.?

 **Nobody!** There’s a way to break down each comment containing information to it’s very core values and inputs.